SaptarshiSarkar12/Computer-Networking/Computer Networking.md

 **DNS** *(Domain Name Server)* - It is a type of phonebook which converts the domain name into the registered IP Address of that domain.

-There are also something like Tier-1 ISP , Tier-2 ISP, etc.
+There are also something like Tier-1 ISP , Tier-2 ISP, and so on.
-In India, Tier-1 ISP is TATA.
+In India, Tier-1 ISP is TATA, BSNL, etc.

 <h2 align='center'>Topologies</h2>

 1. **Bus Topology -** Only one person can send data at a time.
 ![Bus Topology Diagram](https://thumbs.dreamstime.com/b/bus-topology-diagram-29007878.jpg)
 2. **Ring Topology -**